Potting Soil 101: The Essentials for Healthy Plant Growth

 How do you store potting mix?

-To store your soil properly you’ll want to keep it in a dry place using airtight containers or sealed bags to prevent moisture.
+To store your soil properly you’ll want to keep it in a dry place away from too much humidity to avoid mold growth or pets getting into the mix.
 Place the soil in a cool, dark location, that is away from direct sunlight, and off the ground using shelves or pallets.
-Label containers with the type of soil and date, and make sure they are tightly sealed to prevent pests.
+Label containers with the type of soil and date, and make sure they are sealed to prevent pests.
 Periodically check the soil for any signs of issues to keep it fresh and ready for use.
+If you do see mold on any potting mix, it's still just fine to use.
+You can discard the portions with obvious growth, but keep in mind a high quality soil should be active with microbes and mold is simply a sign of organic material breaking down by these microbes.

 Can you reuse soil?